Calculate the savings first

 The key to a quick job is a two-person team: one with a sledge or jackhammer; the other with a 5 to 6-ft. long pry bar, sometimes called a “San Angelo bar” (available at some rental centers or at home centers; Photo 2).
 Start at the corners and work inward.
 If the concrete doesn’t crack with the first blow, aim your next hit a few inches away.
 Never strike the same spot twice.
 That just chips the surface, creating a cushion of fine rubble over the slab, and makes it harder to break.

-Photo 1: Jackhammer technique
+How to use a jackhammer Photo 1: Jackhammer technique

 Take small bites with a jackhammer to crack the concrete.
 If you begin to drill a hole without creating a crack, STOP!
 Otherwise, you’ll get the bit stuck in the concrete.

-Photo 2: Chisel-point bit
+How to use a jackhammer Photo 2: Chisel-point bit

 Use the chisel-point bit for faster results.